As the space age evolved in the 1960's and 1970's, there was increasing interest in stimulating international cooperation as a way to

 enhance space exploration.
 In particular, since many space agencies had invested large sums of money in the development of space mission support

 infrastructure on the ground, the concept of “cross support” emerged whereby one Agency could offer its data handling services to another and thus enhance

-cross support was generally handled by the introduction of "black box" adapters to forge compatibility at the interfaces between agencies.
-These black boxes
+support was generally handled by the introduction of "black box" adapters to forge compatibility at the interfaces between agencies.
+These black boxes were

-of implementing and operating these more capable space missions were increasing significantly.
-To take advantage of the opportunities presented by the
+operating these more capable space missions were increasing significantly.
+To take advantage of the opportunities presented by the technological advances

-technological advances and to meet the fiscal challenges, some initial steps were taken which ultimately lead to the formation of Consultative Committee for
+and to meet the fiscal challenges, some initial steps were taken which ultimately lead to the formation of Consultative Committee for Space Data Systems

 - Panel 1 - Telemetry, Tracking, and Command,

 - Panel 3 - Cross Support Operations, and

 - Panel 4 - Radio-metric and Orbit Data

 The space-to-ground data link was the first part of the data system to be addressed by CCSDS, primarily because it is unique to space missions and is